OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

 Certain models have a special kind of sparsity structure in the total derivative Jacobian that allows OpenMDAO to solve for multiple derivatives simultaneously.
 This results in far fewer linear solves and much improved performance.
-For example 'fwd' mode, this requires that at least a subset of the input variables affect subset of all response and that no response is dependent on all inputs.
+For example, in 'fwd' mode, this requires that there is some subset of the design variables that don't affect any of the same responses.
+In other words, there is some subset of columns of the total jacobian where none of those columns have nonzero values in any of the same rows.

 .. note::

    While it is possible for problems to exist where simultaneous reverse solves would be possible, OpenMDAO does not currently support simultaneous derivatives in reverse mode.

 Consider, for example, a hypothetical optimization problem with a constraint that :code:`y=10` where :math:`y` is defined by

 .. math::